Autodidac/AlmondEngine/README.md

 # AlmondEngine
-A Modern C++ Rendering Engine Specific for Gaming and an Entire Suite of Libraries and Tools to Support Super-Speed!
+A Modern C++20 Rendering Engine Specific for Gaming and Entire Suite of Libs and Tools to Support Super-Speed!